loda-lang/loda-programs/programs/oeis/list2.md

 * [A211668](http://oeis.org/A211668) ([L13 program](A211668.asm)): Number of iterations sqrt(sqrt(sqrt(...(n)...))) such that the result is < 3.
 * [A211669](http://oeis.org/A211669) ([L05 program](A211669.asm)): Number of iterations f(f(f(...(n)...))) such that the result is < 2, where f(x) = cube root of x.
 * [A211715](http://oeis.org/A211715) ([L08 program](A211715.asm)): Number of (n+1) X (n+1) -11..11 symmetric matrices with every 2 X 2 subblock having sum zero and two or four distinct values.
+* [A211905](http://oeis.org/A211905) ([L18 program](A211905.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any horizontal or vertical neighbor, and containing the value n(n+1)/2-2.
 * [A211911](http://oeis.org/A211911) ([L11 program](A211911.asm)): Number of lower triangular n X n arrays colored with integers 0 upwards introduced in row major order, with no element equal to any horizontal, vertical, diagonal or antidiagonal neighbor, and containing the value n(n+1)/2-2.
 * [A212012](http://oeis.org/A212012) ([L11 program](A212012.asm)): Triangle read by rows in which row n lists the number of states of the subshells of the n-th shell of the nuclear shell model ordered by energy level in increasing order.
 * [A212133](http://oeis.org/A212133) ([L08 program](A212133.asm)): Number of (w,x,y,z) with all terms in {1,...,n} and median=mean.